"Don Pumphrey is amazing and gets the job done right!! I would highly recommend him to anyone. " by Amanda, Past Client

 If you have been charged with a felony in Leon County, Tallahassee, contact the attorneys at the Pumphrey Law to discuss the facts of your particular situation.
 There may be defenses to your charge, and finding an attorney who will aggressively fight on your behalf is your best option to avoid severe punishment.

 The attorneys at the Pumphrey Law are experienced in criminal defense, and may be able to reduce or alleviate your charges completely.
-Contact us at (850) 681-7777 for a consultation about your alleged felony charge.
+Contact us at (850) 681-7777 for a free consultation about your alleged felony charge.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.